-Why USMCA Chapter 10/NAFTA Chapter 19 Must be Eliminated
+Why USMCA Chapter 10 Must be Eliminated

 “Chapter 10,” the common name for the dispute resolute mechanism included in the United States–Mexico–Canada Agreement (USMCA) – formerly Chapter 19 in the North American Free Trade Agreement (NAFTA) – allows Canada and Mexico to circumvent the U.S. judicial system and force the U.S. government to reverse its actions it has taken against unfair trade.